 Date of death valuations

 Estate tax liability.
 Disposition of assets under a will or in probate.
 There are many situations -- none of them lacking stress and complexity -- where you might need an appraisal of property that states an opinion of what the property was worth on a date some time ago, rather than when the appraisal is ordered.
-For estate tax purposes or disposition of the assets of a decedent, a "date of death" valuation is often required.
+This is the date I need to complete the report.
+I recently had one that required a Death of Death and then another report more recently for tax purposes.
+It was a rather large estate involving several beneficiaries.
+For estate tax purposes or disposition of a decedent's assets, a "date of death" valuation is often required.
 (Sometimes, the executor of the estate may choose to have the date be six months after the date of death -- but the same principles apply.)

-Please browse our website to learn more about our qualifications, expertise and services offered.
+Please browse our website to learn more about our qualifications, expertise, and services offered.

 Thank you for visiting my page.
 Call me.
 609-203-1194 or text me.